 You must provide proof of your status at enrolment.
 Provided you meet eligibility criteria, standard fees, concessions and discounts apply.

 International learners (non EC/EEA)

-For details on the residency requirements needed to qualify for Skills Funding Agency funded courses please ask at your local centre.
+The minimum course fee is £10 per hour.
+For details on the residency requirements needed to qualify for our funded courses please ask at your local centre.